Angushsu666/Angushsu666/README.md

 ### Hi there, This is Angus Hsu 👋

-I am a rencent computer science master's graduate from the University of Colorado, Boulder, with a strong passion for leveraging software engineering to solve real-world problems.
+I am a rencent computer science master's graduate from the University of Colorado, Boulder, with a strong passion for leveraging AI engineering to solve real-world problems.

 - Check out [my website](https://angushsu666.github.io/) to learn more about me.
 - Stay connected with me on [Linkedin](https://www.linkedin.com/in/angushsu999/).